dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 One thing that we should have noticed so far, is that for keep track of all those new information we are adding an overhead to our allocator, how big the overhead is depends on the variable type, but even if wee keep things small, using only `uint8_t` we have already added 2 bytes of overhead for every single allocation.

-The implementation above is not completed yet, since we don't have implemented a mechanism to reused the freed location but before adding this last piece let's talk about the free.
+The implementation above is not completed yet, since we don't have implemented a mechanism to reuse the freed location but before adding this last piece let's talk about the free.

-Now we know that given a pointer `ptr` (previously allocated of course...) we know that `ptr - 1` is the status (and should be USED) and `ptr - 2` is the size, so the free is pretty easy so far:
+Now we know that given a pointer `ptr` (previously allocated of course...) `ptr - 1` is the status (and should be USED) and `ptr - 2` is the size, so the free is pretty easy so far:

 ```c
 void third_free(void *ptr) {